wp-plugins/my-tickets/readme.txt

 * Add 'Reservation' as payment status (admin-only by default)
 * Add 'Waiting List' as payment status (admin-only by default)

+= 1.2.1 =

+* Re-send email and ticket delivery status checkboxes would not uncheck.
+* Invalid Ticket URLs sent in notification messages.

 = 1.2.0 =

 * Modify reports to include notes field & payment ID.